Keisham Meghachandra Singh

-Keisham Meghachandra Singh (born 1 March 1973) is an Indian politician from Manipur who is serving as President of the Manipur Pradesh Congress Committee and Member of Manipur Legislative Assembly from Wangkhem Assembly constituency.
-He won the 2017 Manipur Legislative Assembly election from Wangkhem, getting 11,293 votes against his nearest competitor NEIDP's Yumnam Nabachandra Singh's 8,413 votes.
+Keisham Meghachandra Singh (born 1 March 1973) is an Indian politician from Manipur. and Member of Manipur Legislative Assembly from Wangkhem Assembly constituency.
+He won the 2017 Manipur Legislative Assembly election from Wangkhem, getting 11,293 votes against his nearest competitor NEIDP's Yumnam Nabachandra Singh's 8,413 votes.He served as President of the Manipur Pradesh Congress Committee from 2022 till 2026.

 Personal life

 He was born on 1 March 1973 in Yairipok.